Triticale: Conventional breeding approaches

 The aim of a triticale breeding programme is mainly focused on the improvement of quantitative traits, such as grain yield, nutritional quality and plant height, as well as traits which are more difficult to improve, such as earlier maturity and improved test weight (a measure of bulk density).
 These traits are controlled by more than one gene.
 Problems arise, however, because such polygenic traits involve the integration of several physiological processes in their expression.
 Thus the lack of single-gene control (or simple inheritance) results in low trait heritability (Zumelzú et al. 1998).

-Since the induction of the CIMMYT triticale breeding programme in 1964, the improvement in realised grain yield has been remarkable.
+Since the induction of the International Maize and Wheat Improvement Center triticale breeding programme in 1964, the improvement in realised grain yield has been remarkable.
 In 1968, at Ciudad Obregón, Sonora, in northwest Mexico, the highest yielding triticale line produced 2.4 t/ha.
 Today, CIMMYT has released high yielding spring triticale lines (e.g. Pollmer-2) which have surpassed the 10 t/ha yield barrier under optimum production conditions.

 Based on the commercial success of other hybrid crops, the use of hybrid triticales as a strategy for enhancing yield in favourable, as well as marginal, environments has proven successful over time.
 Earlier research conducted by CIMMYT made use of a chemical hybridising agent to evaluate heterosis in hexaploid triticale hybrids.
 To select the most promising parents for hybrid production, test crosses conducted in various environments are required, because the variance of their specific combining ability under differing environmental conditions is the most important component in evaluating their potential as parents to produce promising hybrids.
 The prediction of general combining ability of any triticale plant from the performance of its parents is only moderate with respect to grain yield.
 Commercially exploitable yield advantages of hybrid triticale cultivars is dependent on improving parent heterosis and on advances in inbred-line development.